 Can’t Miss Flavor: Macadamia Crusted Key Lime

 With one-of-a-kind flavors like Orange Bourbon Pecan and Almond Joy, the bakers at Pie Junkie in Oklahoma City make stellar pies by taking the classics and adding their own special twist.
 Don’t miss their version of buttermilk pie made with blackberries, strawberry rhubarb or cinnamon apple crumble.
 If you’re having trouble deciding at Pie Junkie, you can’t go wrong with their best seller – the tart and nutty combination of Macadamia Crusted Key Lime.
-You can also grab a slice of Pie Junkie’s creations at S&B’s Burger Joint in Oklahoma City.
+You can also enjoy a slice of Pie Junkie’s creations at S&B’s Burger Joint in Oklahoma City.

 Can’t Miss Flavor: Pecan

 The delicious desserts created at Field’s Pies in Pauls Valley are a bona fide Oklahoma tradition.
 What started as a family recipe in one woman’s kitchen has turned into a full-fledged pie factory in Pauls Valley.
 Visit the Field’s Pies retail shop to pick up a pie to go.
 The pecan pies are fully cooked, so all you have to do is let them thaw to enjoy the uniquely Oklahoma flavor.
 Pecans, pie crusts and pie dough are also available.
-While their legendary pecan pie is the reigning star, you can also sink your teeth into German chocolate, pumpkin and lemon chess pies from Field’s.
+While their legendary pecan pie is the reigning star, you can also sink your teeth into German chocolate and lemon chess pies from Field’s.

 Can’t Miss Flavor: Mile High